axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 Note:

-- Controled inputs for reactified components are coming within the next minor release.
+- Controled inputs for the react component are coming within the next minor release (1.1.0).
 - Due to limitations of ShadowDom, sent input values won't be visible within native form data (WIP)

 ## Install